 As medical marijuana continues to gain legitimacy, cannabis patients are turning to medical marijuana for their pets and seeing similar results.

 Just as cannabis has been a veritable panacea in humans, its benefits for pets, though less documented, is also becoming clear.
-Whether it is to treat Fido’s arthritis or help Spot’s separation anxiety, pet owners have begun experimenting with cannabis for a range of ailments in their pets.
+Pet owners have begun experimenting – and seeing success – with cannabis for their pets.

-One of the fears associated with medical marijuana for pets is the possible toxicity of THC on small animals and the worry that it is unethical or abusive to get your animal high from marijuana’s psychoactive properties.
-Some pet owners navigate around this issue by using CBD hemp oil, which is naturally low in THC, in their products.
+One of the fears associated with medical marijuana for pets is the possible toxicity of THC in small animals and the worry that it is unethical or abusive to expose your animal to marijuana’s psychoactive properties.
+Some pet owners navigate around this issue by using non-psychoactive CBD hemp oil, which is naturally low in THC, in their products.

 A lawmaker in Nevada proposed a bill in 2015 that would allow pet owners in the state to legally give cannabis products to their pets with a veterinarian’s approval.
 However, that bill died in the legislature when it failed to get a hearing.

-A common refrain from most veterinarians seems to be an urge for more clinical studies to better understand how cannabis or cannabinoids work in pets.
-This parallels the call from physicians for more research into the effects of cannabis on humans.
-As normalization of the use of cannabis continues and regulations restricting marijuana research in this country are eased, it is likely that the clinical studies needed to prove the safety and efficacy of cannabis in humans and pets will finally be approved.
+As normalization of the use of cannabis continues and regulations restricting marijuana research in this country are eased, it is likely that the clinical studies needed to scientifically prove the safety and efficacy of cannabis in humans and pets will finally be approved.

 To learn more about medical marijuana, cannabinoids, and their benefits, visit our Cannabis 101 page.